ElsonOtake/api-authentication/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 API Documentation <a name="about-project"></a>
+# 📖 API Authentication <a name="about-project"></a>

-**API documentation** is an information-sharing project related to API documentation.
-The data from this application supports the [article created on Medium](https://medium.com/@elsonotake/e1ba758781e4) with API documentation tips.
+**API authentication** is an information-sharing project related to API authentication.
+The data from this application supports the [article created on Medium](https://medium.com/@elsonotake/add-authentication-to-your-rails-api-application-8fd811f4a1a8) with API authentication tips.

 ## 🛠 Built With <a name="built-with"></a>